MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/branches/delete.md

 ### Aggressive

-A branch might actually be merged (such as using a PR merge button), but might not known to `git` as merged if it was a **squash** merge.
+A branch might actually be merged (such as using a PR merge button), but still not be recognized by Git as merged if there was a **squash** merge.

 In that case: